 Morphospace occupation – In order to examine the occupation structure of the morphospace across all siphonophore species in the dataset, we cast a PCA on the data after transforming inapplicable states (due to absence of character) to zeroes.
 This allows us to accommodate species with many missing characters (such as cystonects or apolemiids), and to account for common absences as morphological similarities.
 In this ordination, PC1 (aligned with cnidoband size) explains 47.45% of variation and PC2 (aligned with heteroneme volume and involucrum length) explains 16.73% of variation.
 When superimposing feeding guilds onto the morphospace (Fig. 9), we find that the morphospaces of each feeding guild are only slightly overlapping in PC1 and PC2.
 A phylogenetic MANOVA showed that feeding guilds explain 27.63% of variance across extant species (p value < 0.000001), and 20.97% of the variance when accounting for phylogeny, an outcome significantly distinct from the expectation under neutral evolution (p-value = 0.0196).
-In addition, a morphological disparity analysis accounting for phylogenetic structure shows that the morphospace of fish specialists is significantly broader than that of generalists and other specialists.
-This is due to the large morphological disparities between cystonects and piscivorous euphysonects.
+In addition, a morphological disparity analysis accounting for phylogenetic structure shows that the morphospace of fish specialists is significantly broader than that of generalists and other specialists, and the gelatinous morphospace is significantly smaller than that of all other feeding guilds.
+This is mainly due to the large morphological disparities between cystonects and piscivorous euphysonects, and to the narrow taxonomic diversity of gelatinous specialists (Apolemia spp.).
 There are no significant differences among the morphospace disparities of the other feeding guilds.